Kyle Broflovski

 Kyle is an elementary school student who commonly has extraordinary experiences not typical of conventional small-town life in his fictional hometown of South Park, Colorado.
-Kyle is distinctive as one of the few Jewish children on the show, and because of this, he often feels like an outsider amongst the core group of characters.
+Kyle is distinctive as one of the few Jewish children on the show, and because of this, he often feels like an outsider among the core group of characters.
 His portrayal in this role is often dealt with satirically, and has elicited both praise and criticism from Jewish viewers.
+He is currently 10 years old.

 Like the other South Park characters, Kyle is animated by computer in a way to emulate the show's original method of cutout animation.
 He also appears in the 1999 full-length feature film South Park: Bigger, Longer & Uncut, as well as South Park-related media and merchandise.
 While Parker and Stone portray Kyle as having common childlike tendencies, his dialogue is often intended to reflect stances and views on more adult-oriented issues, and has been cited in numerous publications by experts in the fields of politics, religion, popular culture, and philosophy.